AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/training-ml-model.md

 ### Access data {#access-data}

 Next, select the dataset you wish to use.
-To access your dataset in your JupyterLab notebook, select the **Data** tab in the left-navigation of JupyterLab.
+To access a dataset in your JupyterLab notebook, select the **Data** tab in the left-navigation of JupyterLab.
 The *Datasets* and *Schemas* directories appear.
-Select **[!UICONTROL Datasets]** and right-click, then select the **[!UICONTROL Explore Data in Notebook]** option from the dropdown menu on the ingested dataset you wish to use.
+Select **[!UICONTROL Datasets]** and right-click, then select the **[!UICONTROL Explore Data in Notebook]** option from the dropdown menu on the dataset you wish to use.
 An executable code entry appears in your notebook.

 ![dataset access](../images/rtml/access-dataset.png)